gguo78/dp-rag/documents/report.md

 The DP top-k threshold $\tau_{top-k}$ sampled from the exponential mechanism is then used to select all the documents whose similarity is above $\tau_{top-k}$.

 While this threshold, works well in practice, it selects a fixed number of documents (~k).
-We may be interested in selecting fewer when the top scores are more concentrated on few documents (the query is *selective*), and select more when the scores are evenly spread accross many documents (the query has a low *selectivity*).
+We may be interested in selecting fewer when the top scores are more concentrated on few documents (the query is *selective*), and select more when the scores are evenly spread across many documents (the query has a low *selectivity*).
 To adjust to this need, we designed a slightly different utility function:
 $$U_{top-p}(\tau): [0, 1] \mapsto \mathbb{R} = -\left|\sum_i\mathbb{1}_{[0, s_i]}(\tau)w(s_i)-p\sum_i w(s_i)\right|$$
 with:
 $$w(s) = \exp\left(\alpha\frac{s-s_{\max}}{s_{\max}-s_{\min}}\right) \in [0, 1] \text{ when } \alpha>0$$
-and similarily:
+and similarly:
 $$\tau_{top-p}\propto\exp\left(\frac{\epsilon U_{top-p}(\tau)}{2}\right)$$

 This utility function (see @Fig:toppexp) is parametrized by $\alpha$ which contrasts the differences in scores, and $p$ which select the share of *total document weight* we want to select with the mechanism.

 ![The exponential mechanism for the top-p DP-threshold.
 For the sake of clarity we chose a small number of documents: 30, and a large $\epsilon$: 1](figures/top-p-exp.svg){ width=100mm #fig:toppexp }

-Once the $\tau_{top-p}$ threshols is sampled with DP, incurring a small *privacy loss*, it is safe to select the documents the similarity scores of which are above it.
+Once the $\tau_{top-p}$ threshold is sampled with DP, incurring a small *privacy loss*, it is safe to select the documents the similarity scores of which are above it.
 They are then *aggregated* with DP in the DP ICL phase.

 ## Differentially Private In-Context Learning